Miracle Man

 The Miracle Man (Joshua Ayers) is a supervillain appearing in American comic books published by Marvel Comics.
 The character was created by Stan Lee and Jack Kirby as one of the first enemies of the Fantastic Four.
 He was originally depicted as a stage magician with megalomaniacal desires, capable of convincing others through hypnosis that he has amazing powers.
 In subsequent appearances, he appears to obtain actual, significant superpowers that allow him to mentally control and rearrange matter, but this turns out to be yet another illusion.
-The Miracle Man becomes one of the many minor Marvel Comics supervillains to be killed by the Scourge of the Underworld, but is resurrected much later by the demon Dormammu (as a parasite of The Hood).
+Miracle Man becomes one of the many minor Marvel Comics supervillains to be killed by the Scourge of the Underworld, but is resurrected much later by the demon Dormammu (as a parasite of Hood).

 Publication history

 The Miracle Man first appeared in Fantastic Four #3 (March 1962) and was created by writer Stan Lee and artist Jack Kirby.

 Fictional character biography

 Miracle Man is an arrogant stage magician who harbors megalomaniacal desires.
-The Fantastic Four attend his stage show, and the Miracle Man taunts them during his display of ostensibly superior powers, which includes such feats as levitation, transforming himself into mist, and enlarging himself to giant form.
+The Fantastic Four attend his stage show, and Miracle Man taunts them during his display of ostensibly superior powers, which includes such feats as levitation, transforming himself into mist, and enlarging himself to giant form.
 He goads the enraged Thing into an on-stage contest of strength, which he wins as well.
-Mister Fantastic voices the fear that the team would be unable to defeat him if he were turning to a life of crime.

-The Miracle Man declares war on humanity and commits a jewel heist through the aid of a giant prop monster he animates.
-The police call upon the Fantastic Four to stop him, but the Miracle Man bests them in a series of encounters and hypnotizes the Invisible Girl into obeying him.
-However, after the Human Torch blinds him with fire, he is captured easily and his powers are explained as deriving from nothing more than hypnotism.
+Miracle Man declares war on humanity and commits a jewel heist, through the aid of a giant prop monster he animates.
+The police call upon the Fantastic Four to stop him, but Miracle Man bests them in a series of encounters and hypnotizes the Invisible Girl into obeying him.
+However, after the Human Torch blinds him with a flare of fire, he is captured easily and his powers are explained as deriving from nothing more than hypnotism.